 It seems that the factory regulator is not precisely calibrated, and you will get a discrepancy between how much argon you think you have left, and what you actually have left.

 Overall, this is a splendid machine, save for the regulator.
 AHP Alpha is still the best TIG welder for the money with an emphasis on versatility.

 You can read our in-depth review of this welder by clicking here.

-The Everlast PowerArc does not have quite as much power as the APH Alpha but is a fine welder.
+The Everlast PowerArc does not have quite as much power as the APH Alpha but is a fine welder with great controls.

-This machine operates at peak 140 amps, but has incredible arc control, making it perfect for very fine welds.
+This unit operates at peak 140 amps, but has incredible arc control, making it perfect for very fine welds.